A Complete Guide To Mardi Himal Trek

 Day 7: Trek to High Camp

 Day 8: High Camp to Mardi Himal Base Camp and hike back to Middle Camp

 Day 9: Trek to Kalimati

 Day 11: Drive to Pokhara

 Day 13: Depart Kathmandu

-Mardi Himal Trek is situated inside the Annapurna Conservation area, also known as Annapurna Sanctuary Area.
-And trekking inside Annapurna Sanctuary area require permits namely ACAP
+Mardi Himal Trek is situated inside the Annapurna Conservation area, also known as Annapurna Sanctuary.
+And trekking inside the Annapurna Sanctuary area requires permits, namely ACAP.

 (Annapurna Conservation Area Permit) and TIMS card (Trekkers Information Management System).